Sharon Stone Says Sister Is 'Not Doing Well' Battling COVID-19

 On Sunday, an upset Sharon took to Instagram again, posting a video which she captioned, "VOTE TO LIVE."

-Sharon confirmed that Kelly's husband, Bruce, is also in a separate COVID room, saying the pair stayed at home for as long as they could.
+Sharon confirmed that Kelly's husband, Bruce, is in a separate hospital room, saying the pair stayed at home for as long as they could before contracting COVID-19.

 "In Montana where they live, you can't get tested unless you're symptomatic and then you don't get your test results for five days," she explained.
 "Also the people that they came in contact with, like my mother, who's had two heart attacks, five stints, and a pacemaker in the last five months, couldn't get a test because she wasn't symptomatic even though she could have been their A-symptomatic contact that gave them COVID.
 The nurses in the hospital that are taking care of them can't get tested because they don't have tests to test them with."

-Sharon says the Montana governor, Steve Bullock, is "not returning my calls" and the local Health Department is "hanging up on me."
+Sharon said Montana Gov. Steve Bullock is "not returning my calls" and the local health department is "hanging up on me."

 She went on to share that COVID-19 had already taken two very important people in her life.